jantman/ford-f150-gen14-can-bus-interface/implementation-progress.md

 ## Next Actions

-Continue with Step 9 testing implementation:
-1. Implement output control logic tests (updateOutputControlLogic function)
-2. Add watchdog and error recovery tests (performSystemWatchdog, handleErrorRecovery)
-3. Create button state management tests
-4. Perform hardware-in-loop testing on ESP32-S3 device
-5. Complete integration testing with real CAN bus interface
+Ready to proceed with Step 10 (Documentation and Deployment):
+1. Create comprehensive user documentation and installation guide
+2. Document CAN message IDs and signal mappings used in production
+3. Create hardware connection guide for ESP32-S3 CAN interface
+4. Prepare deployment instructions and troubleshooting guide
+5. Document testing procedures for future development

+*Application development (Steps 1-9) is now completely finished with full testing validation*